 ← Back to All States

-We analyzed 552 cities across New Jersey.
-By default, we surface the strongest cities with at least 10,000 residents, then let you switch to the full statewide ranking.
+Start with statewide policy and rental friction, then move into city-level comparison.
+We analyzed 552 cities across New Jersey, defaulting to representative cities with at least 10,000 residents before you widen to the full statewide map.

 State Average Score